youkwhd/youkwhd.com/assets/_posts/majoring-compsci-yet-self-taught.md

 - search using google `index of /fckeditor/editor/filemanager/connectors/`
 - results! only include sites that ends with .id, ex: _spai.kemdikbud.go.id_, _alumni.uinjambi.ac.id_

-voilà! now you've got some **vurnerable** web app. guess what? it's built using php. they're learning php at their university yet they don't fucking know shit.
+voilà! now you've got some **vulnerable** web app. guess what? it's built using php. they're learning php at their university yet they don't fucking know shit.

 not only that, there's so many ways to attack these `.id` web apps.